Golden generation: Denmark (1981–1992)

-England (2001–2006, 2017–present)
+England (2001–2007)

 During the reign of Sven-Göran Eriksson, Adam Crozier, the chief executive of the Football Association and some members of the British media, touted players such as David Beckham, Paul Scholes, Michael Owen, and Steven Gerrard as the nucleus of a potential Golden Generation team.
 Despite some impressive performances such as the 2001 Germany v England football match in the 2002 World Cup qualifiers and the individual players' successes at club level, inconsistency resulted in this group of players failing to live up to expectations, resulting in the group becoming synonymous with disappointment and failed potential.

+England at the 2006 FIFA World Cup.
+From left to right: Michael Owen, Peter Crouch, John Terry, Frank Lampard, Steven Gerrard, Gary Neville, Ashley Cole, Rio Ferdinand, Paul Robinson and David Beckham.

 After Eriksson left in 2006 and Steve McClaren became manager, although many of the players continued to achieve success with their respective clubs, the team failed to qualify for UEFA Euro 2008, only the second time England failed to qualify for a major tournament in over 20 years (of the last 12 major tournaments).
 Rio Ferdinand claimed that the pressure of the "Golden Generation" tag had a negative effect on the players, restricting their ability to perform to their full potential for the national team.
-In 2017, Pep Guardiola said he could not understand why England did not achieve more with players such as Wayne Rooney, David Beckham, Paul Scholes, Frank Lampard, Steven Gerrard, John Terry, Gary Neville, Rio Ferdinand, Ashley Cole and Joe Cole, and claimed they were on the same level as Spain's golden generation of 2008–2014.
+In 2017, Pep Guardiola said he could not understand why England did not achieve more with players such as Wayne Rooney, David Beckham, Paul Scholes, Alan Shearer, Frank Lampard, Steven Gerrard, John Terry, Gary Neville, Rio Ferdinand, Ashley Cole and Joe Cole, and claimed they were on the same level as Spain's golden generation of 2008–2014.

-With the rise of stars such as Harry Kane, Jamie Vardy, Dele Alli, Kyle Walker, Jordan Henderson, Kieran Trippier, Raheem Sterling, Harry Maguire, Eric Dier, John Stones, and other youngsters, England again became a powerhouse in world football, claiming 4th place at the FIFA World Cup 2018 and maintaining a top 5 place in the FIFA rankings since October of that year.
-In the next few years, numerous young talents continued to emerge.
-With the likes of Phil Foden, Jack Grealish, Mason Mount, Jadon Sancho, Luke Shaw, Reece James, Trent Alexander-Arnold, James Maddison, Bukayo Saka, Marcus Rashford, and Declan Rice, England was one of the favorites at the UEFA Euro 2020, where they reached the final, losing to Italy on penalties.
-At the World Cup 2022, with the addition of young talent Jude Bellingham, England was again expected to challenge for the title, but ultimately lost to France 1–2 in the quarter finals.
-At the Euro 2024, England again reached the final with the addition of Cole Palmer, although they lost to Spain 1–2 in the final.